koldy/framework-docs/dev/getting-started.md

 Setting up all technologies you need on your computer can take a lot of time.
 To speed up this process, we recommend [Vagrant](https://www.vagrantup.com) virtual machine which makes the whole process much easier.

-The basic boilerplate you can use is `pure-backend` which is project ready for you to test or start your own project.
+The basic boilerplate you can use is `backend-boilerplate` which is project ready for you to test or start your own project.
 To get it, clone the project and start Vagrant machine in your terminal:

 ```
-{{frameworkBoilerplateCloneCommand:pure-backend}}
+{{frameworkBoilerplateCloneCommand:2.0}}
 cd boilerplate
 ./init.sh
 ```